Expand description

 §NHS Number

-The NHS Number is the key to the identification of patients, especially in delivering safe care across provider organisations, and is required in all new software deployed within the National Health Service (NHS) organizations.
+The NHS Number is the key to the identification of patients, especially in delivering safe care across provider organisations, and is required in all new software deployed within the National Health Service (NHS) organisations.

 References: